HomeTrue North Blog

 5. Rice Lake

-Rice Lake is a gorgeous lake situated in Lower Seymour Conservation Reserve.
+Rice Lake is a gorgeous lake situated in the Lower Seymour Conservation Reserve.
 It's an ideal place to take in the splendour of the natural world.
-A main attraction is that you can fish for beautifully coloured Rainbow trout.
+One of the main draws of Rice Lake is that you can fish for beautifully coloured Rainbow trout.
 It is often considered the best lake fishing near Vancouver.

 Rice Lake and forest near Lynn Headwaters Regional Park in North Vancouver District